andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 - Jolla Tablet (7.85inch, 4:3 ratio)
 </pre>

+/pagebreak

 Based on the screen sizes we can limit the scope a bit.
 Phone makers are probably going to stay with the current trend of bigger screens for some time.
-(Possibly the upcomming folding phones will disrupt this trend).
+(Possibly the upcoming folding phones will disrupt this trend).

 In the context of hardware, the differences are mostly dimensional.
-Sadly, different and more inovative types of hardware for interacting with the devices are hard to find.
+Sadly, different and more innovative types of hardware for interacting with the devices are hard to find.
 So let’s focus just on the screen dimensions for now.

 Let's take the current line of phones in the eco-system to find potential weak points.